 Milbank LLP is a leading international law firm that provides innovative legal services to clients around the world.
-Founded in New York 150 years ago, Milbank has offices in Beijing, Frankfurt, Hong Kong, London, Los Angeles, Munich, São Paulo, Seoul, Singapore, Tokyo and Washington, D.C.
-Milbank's lawyers collaborate across practices and offices to help the world's leading commercial, financial and industrial enterprises, as well as institutions, individuals and governments, achieve their strategic objectives.

-Project Finance is among our firm's core practice areas and our Project, Energy and Infrastructure Finance Group comprises more than 100 dedicated Project, Energy and Infrastructure Finance attorneys, including 20 partners, in our offices worldwide.
-We operate on an integrated basis with Project Finance teams in each of our offices in the US, Frankfurt, Hong Kong, London, São Paulo, Seoul, Singapore, and Tokyo.
+Founded in New York over 150 years ago, Milbank has offices across the US, Europe and Asia.
+Our global teams support many of the world's leading commercial, financial and industrial enterprises, as well as institutions, individuals and governments, achieve their strategic objectives.
+Our Project, Energy and Infrastructure Finance Group is a key practice comprising more than 120 dedicated Project, Energy and Infrastructure Finance attorneys operating on an integrated basis across each of our offices in the US, Frankfurt, Hong Kong, London, São Paulo, Seoul, Singapore, and Tokyo.